California Golden Bears football: 21st century

 Led by future NFL superstar Aaron Rodgers, the 2004 Bears posted a 10–1 regular season record.
 Their only loss came against the eventual national champion USC.
 The team finished the regular season ranked No. 4 in the nation.
 Likely due to the intensive media and coach polling lobbying conducted by Texas coach Mack Brown, Cal was not invited to the Rose Bowl.
 California was upset by lower ranked Texas Tech in that season's Holiday Bowl.
 In 2006, the bears finished the conference 7–2, sharing the Pac-10 title with USC.
-This was Cal's first Pac-10 championship since 1975.
-After that year, Tedford could not place the Bears higher than 4th place.
+It was Cal's first Pac-10 championship since 1975.
+After that year, the Bears did not rank higher than 4th place under Telford.
 His last year was 2012.
 Tedford left the Bears with the most bowl wins (five), conference wins (50), and games coached (139), in school's history.
-He also tied Pappy Waldorf for most Big Game wins - 7.
+He also tied Pappy Waldorf for most Big Game wins-7.
 During his tenure, California produced 40 players drafted by the NFL, including eight first-round picks.

 At the end of 2012, Sonny Dykes was announced as the new head coach.
 The hire of Dykes was intended to improve the program's low graduation rate under Tedford.
 He was expected to bring significant offensive improvements with his up-tempo, pass-oriented Air Raid offense.
 However, his first year will be most remembered for the team's defensive failure.
-He became the first head coach in Golden Bear history that could not defeat a single Division I NCAA opponent.
-Over his four years at Cal, Dykes failed to have a single winning season within the conference.
+He became the first head coach in Golden Bear history which did not win against a single Division I NCAA opponent.
+Over four years at Cal, Dykes failed to have a single winning season within the conference.
 Quarterback Jared Goff can be considered one of the few positive highlights of that period.
 In his three years under Dykes' Air Raid, he set 26 team records, including most season and career touchdowns, pass yardage gained, as well as the lowest percentage of interceptions.